 - 1. Be on time: Students arriving more than 10 minutes late will be marked as "Absent".
-Only students that provide written notification to the professor in advance that they will be late for a specific session (and the professor confirms receipt of this information) may be granted an exception at the discretion of the professor. - 2.
+Only students that provide written notification to the professor in advance) that they will be late for a specific session (and the professor confirms receipt of this information) may be granted an exception at the discretion of the professor. - 2.
 Respect your classmates.
 Classroom discussion is an important part of the learning process.

-- Therefore, it is vital to maintain a classroom environment that is respectful and free of discrimination and/or recrimination from peers.
+Therefore, it is vital to maintain a classroom environment that is respectful and free of discrimination and/or recrimination from peers.
 Please keep in mind that at times, students may disclose personal information through class discussions.
 It is expected that all members of the class will respect the privacy of their classmates.

-However, please remember that class is NOT a protected, confidential environment, and the professor cannot guarantee that other students/peers will maintain your confidential information should you choose to share it. - 3.
+However, please remember that class is NOT a protected, confidential environment, and the professor cannot guarantee that other students/peers will maintain your confidential information should you choose to share it.

+- 3. If applicable, bring your name card and strictly follow the seating chart.
+It helps faculty members and fellow students learn your names. - 4.
 Do not leave the room during the lecture: Students are not allowed to leave the room during lectures (unless specifically permitted by the course professor).
 If a student leaves the room during lectures without receiving permission from the professor, he/she will not be allowed to re-enter and, therefore, will be marked as "Absent".
-Only students that notify the course professor that they have a special reason to leave the session early will be granted an exception (at the discretion of the professor). - 4.
+Only students that notify the course professor that they have a special reason to leave the session early will be granted an exception (at the discretion of the professor). - 5.
 Do not engage in side-conversation.
 As a sign of respect toward the person presenting the lecture (the teacher as well as fellow students), side-conversations are not allowed.
 If you have a question, raise your hand and ask it.
 It you do not want to ask it during the lecture, feel free to approach your teacher after class.
-If a student is disrupting the flow of the lecture, he/she will be asked to leave the classroom and, consequently, will be marked as "Absent". - 5.
+If a student is disrupting the flow of the lecture, he/she will be asked to leave the classroom and, consequently, will be marked as "Absent". - 6.
 Use your laptop for course-related purposes only.
 The use of laptops during lectures must be authorized by the professor.
 The use of Social Media or accessing any type of content not related to the lecture is not permitted.
-That is, the student will be asked to leave the room and thus will be marked as "Absent". - 6.
+That is, the student will be asked to leave the room and thus will be marked as "Absent". - 7.
 No cellular phones: IE University implements a "Phone-free Classroom" policy and, therefore, the use of phones, tablets, etc. is forbidden inside the classroom.
-Failing to abide by this rule entails expulsion from the room and will be counted as one absence. - 7.
-Escalation policy: Items 4, 5, and 6 entail expulsion from the classroom and the consequent marking of the student as "Absent."
-IE University implements an "escalation policy": The first time a student is asked to leave the room for disciplinary reasons (as per items 4, 5, and 6 above), the student will incur one absence, the second time it will count as three absences, and from the third time onward, any expulsion from the classroom due to disciplinary issues will entail 5 absences.
+Failing to abide by this rule entails expulsion from the room and will be counted as one absence. - 8.
+Escalation policy: 1/3/5.
+Items 4, 5, and 6 entail expulsion from the classroom and marking the student as "Absent."
+IE University implements an "escalation policy".
+The first time a student is asked to leave the room for disciplinary reasons (as per items 4, 5, and 6 above), the student will incur one absence, the second time it will count as three absences, and from the third time onward, any expulsion from the classroom due to disciplinary issues will entail 5 absences.